heliotropium72/CarND-Behavioral-Cloning-P3/README.md

 ### Model Architecture and Training Strategy

 #### 1. Preprocessing
 The images are read-in using a generator to save memory.
 Inside the generator the data augmentation (see section above) happens.
-Further, the image are read-in usging OpenCV and are therefore in the RGB order.
+Further, the image are read-in using OpenCV and are therefore in the RGB order.
-They are converted into BGR because the images are read-in as BGR by ´drive.py´ while driving in autonomous mode.
-This is important as yellow lane marks are only detected successfully if the colour order is correct.
+They are converted into BGR because the images are read-in as BGR by `drive.py` while driving in autonomous mode.
+This is important as yellow lane marks are only detected successfully if the color order is correct.
 Inside the model architecture, the images are cropped to the relevant scene and normalized.

 #### 2. Nvidia architecture for steering angle prediction
 `model.py` contains two model implementations: A LeNet and the Nividia architecture.
 I started with the simpler LeNet to get an overview of the data but then switched to the Nividia model.

 The model is based on the CNN architecture of [NVIDIA](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) with some modifications.
-The Nvidia model consits of five convolutional layers, and three fully connected layers.
+The Nvidia model consists of five convolutional layers, and three fully connected layers.
 The Nvidia model was extent with dropout layers to reduce overfitting.

 #### 3. Training